eliminate empty bpobjs

 on-disk format change to be read-only compatible, and allows code paths that

 deal only with reading the bpobj to work without needing a special case.

-Updated by Eric Schrock about 7 years ago
+Updated by Eric Schrock over 7 years ago

 - Status changed from In Progress to Resolved

 user: Matthew Ahrens <firstname.lastname@example.org>

 Reviewed by: George Wilson <email@example.com>